 - Remove the Z-axis limiter.
 You won’t need the limiter switch when you use the BLTouch kit for print bed leveling.
 (We’ll remove the wiring later.)

 - Connect the 5-pin connector to the BLTouch sensor.
 We recommend connecting the BLTouch before mounting.
-If you wait to connect the 5-pin BLTouch cable after mounting the sensor to the bracket, you may encounter clearance issues.
+You may encounter clearance issues if you wait to connect the 5-pin BLTouch cable after mounting the sensor to the bracket.
 Note: Don’t force the connector onto the pins.
 Forcing the connection may damage the pins.
 If you are having difficulty, refer to the assembly diagrams for clarification.

 - Mount the BLTouch to the sensor bracket.
 Ensure the screws are tight and the sensor sits flush with the BLTouch sensor bracket (if you have the kit, use the provided M3*8 screws).